Beauty and the Beast

 This age-old tale of true love, bravery and enchantment is perfect for a pantomime to be held in the oldest theatre in the land.
 Expect the traditional story and characters but - in the Richmond tradition - with plenty of quirky twists and turns.
 There will also be the usual laugh-out-loud comedy, amazing musical routines and dazzling special effects.

-The Georgian Theatre Royal has now produced ten of its own pantomimes and in that time has built up a reputation for staging one of the best Christmas shows around.
+The Georgian Theatre Royal has been producing its own professional pantomimes since 2010 and in that time has built up a reputation for staging one of the best Christmas shows around.
 Sleeping Beauty was chosen by The Observer as one of its top festive shows of 2018, and in 2015, The Telegraph named us as the No.1 place to see a pantomime in the UK.
 For many families, pantomime at the Georgian is a key part of their festive celebrations and the show appeals to all generations.

 What the critics said about our last pantomime - Aladdin: